jimszalew/checks-for-understanding/module-2/backend/week_two.md

 ```

 Now how would you find the owner of the team with an id of 4?
+  * Team.find_by_id(4).owner
 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.
+  * the students table will have a foreign key relating to the primary key of the teachers table, teacher_id.
 6. Define foreign key, primary key, and schema.
+  * foreign key is an integer on one table that refererences the primary key of another table. primary key is the id of a table, all of which will be unique. a schema is a representation of relations between tables and elements in those tables
 7. Describe the relationship between a foreign key on one table and a primary key on another table.
+  * a foreign key on one table is specifically referencing a primary key on another
 8. What are the parts of an HTTP response?
+  *

 ### Optional Questions